 Despite the fact that breastfeeding was designed as the perfect way to nourish your baby, doing so with the proper tools and support still requires some planning.
-And as insurance providers adjust to changes in breastfeeding insurance coverage with the launch of the Affordable Care Act, advanced preparation has become even more important.
+And as insurance providers have adjusted to changes in breastfeeding insurance coverage since the launch of the Affordable Care Act, advanced preparation has become even more important.

 Here’s your breastfeeding journey step-by-step guide:

 Your first trimester

 Congratulations!
 You’re pregnant, and are swirling with exciting emotions and nerve-wracking questions.
 As you do everything from contemplate baby names to devise a new baby checklist, it’s also the time to start thinking about how you’ll feed your baby.
 The decision is an important one, so educate yourself about the benefits of breastfeeding for both your baby and you by visiting the Aeroflow Breastpumps website.

 Your second trimester

 Now that you’ve decided to breastfeed your baby, you’ll want to start researching quality breast pump options that meet your lifestyle and needs.
 After deciding on the breast pump you want, the next step is to find out what types of pumps your insurance plan offers.
 Even if you don’t agree with their options, you have a voice!
 Most healthcare providers are willing to work with customers to help you get your pump of choice, though you may have to pay to upgrade if the pump is more expensive.

 Also, a tip from moms who’ve been there: A breast pump is an essential tool for breastfeeding moms, and you should have the one that you feel will work best for you.
 So even if your insurer won’t supply the pump you want, add it to your baby registry anyway.
 Trust us, you won’t regret it.